ouya/docs/content-review-guidelines.md

 ##In-App Purchasing & Technical Info

-You have to use `Cortex TV’s` In-App Payment API to take any payment.
-The In-App Payment API can be found in our `Cortex TV` Development Kit (ODK) at devs.ouya.tv.
+You have to use `Cortex’s` In-App Payment API to take any payment.
+The In-App Payment API can be found in our `Cortex` Development Kit (ODK) at devs.ouya.tv.
 It supports micro-transactions and full game downloads as well as any content you want to unlock.

 You shouldn’t mislead users about any in-app services, goods, content or functionality.